steveloughran/formality/styleguide/styleguide.md

 ### Code Style: Maven POM files

 * All declarations of dependencies with their versions must be the file `hadoop-project/pom.xml`.
+* Version information must be included as a property, set in the `<properties>` section.
+This is to make it easy for people to switch versions of dependencies —be it experimentally or when making a unified release of a set of Hadoop-stack artifacts.
+* Be as restrictive as possible in your dependency scoping: use `<test>` for anything only needed in tests in particular.
+* If it is for an optional feature, set the scope to `<provided>`.
+That means it will be used at build time, but not forced onto downstream dependents.
+* Avoid adding anything else to the main projects.
+If it adds something to the `hadoop-client` transitive dependency set, there's a risk of causing version problems with downstream users.
+* Be very cautious when updating dependencies.

+Dependency updates (HADOOP-9991)

+ The ones most troublesome have proven to be:

 # Patches to the code